 Job enrichment denotes assigning new or redesigned job descriptions to the current job roles and responsibilities.
 Each designee in any organization is assigned certain tasks and roles that s/he are expected to fulfill, so they are entitled to a certain amount of recompense in terms of money, bonuses, perks, and other fringe benefits.
 The main purpose of job enrichment is to reignite enthusiasm in the employees and give them the feeling that they are cared for and that the management is not only concerned about their current job and tasks but also endeavors to give them skill sets that will be beneficial for them in the long run.
 For example, the network administrator may be assigned the new task of data backup of the organization's online assets.

 Similarly, job enlargement is to increase the job responsibilities within the ambit of the same designation.
 For example, besides the clerical and business correspondence, the personal secretary can be given the responsibilities of project coordinator.
-The new job responsibilities may not benefit the employee in a monetary sense, but the employee will learn new skills which could help him get a promotion or make him/her able to get the pre-requisite skills for a new job within or outside the organization.
+The new job responsibilities may not benefit the employee in a monetary sense, but the employee will learn new skills which could help them get a promotion or enable them to get the pre-requisite skills for a new job within or outside the organization.

 Many studies have shown that job satisfaction is the prime factor in the productivity of any employee.
-The more productivity, the better the performance, and resultantly progress for the institute.
-This led the HR Practitioners to the conclusion that instead of driving the workforce as herds, the management should lead them and be the first to face challenges, and the rest will follow suit.
+The more productivity, the better the performance, and consequently, progress for the institute.
+This led the HR Practitioners to the conclusion that instead of driving the workforce as a herd, the management should lead them and be the first to face challenges, and the rest will follow suit.

 Comments